Office for Students Scholarship

 How do I apply?

 You must have already applied for the MSc Data Science and Artificial Intelligence conversion programme.
+Please do not apply if you have an offer for any other programme e.g. MSc AI or MSc Big Data Science as your application won’t be considered.
 You will need a Queen Mary University of London student ID number (which you receive as part of the application process) to be able to apply for the scholarship.

-You should submit your completed application form before the deadline to: firstname.lastname@example.org
+You should submit your completed application form, a CV, and your offer of study letter from Queen Mary before the deadline to: email@example.com

-Queries relating to this scholarship can be addressed to the Institute of Coding at Queen Mary University of London at email@example.com.
+Queries relating to this scholarship can be addressed to the Institute of Coding at Queen Mary University of London.